spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 ### OCI Registry

 OCI registry credentials are required to download the required Palette VerteX images.
 The credentials for the OCI registry are provided by the Spectro Cloud support team.
-If you are installing Palette VerteX in Amazon Web Services (AWS) consider using `ociEcrRegistry` to consume the images from the AWS Elastic Container Registry (ECR).
+If you are installing Palette VerteX in Amazon Web Services (AWS), consider using `ociEcrRegistry` to consume the AWS Elastic Container Registry (ECR) images.

 | **Parameters** | **Description** | **Type** | **Default value** |
 | --- | --- | --- | --- |